tamascsaba/web-zurich-2025-how-to-do-frontend-interview/slides/slides.md

 <!--

 Let’s start by talking about the current job market.
 It’s more competitive than ever.
-Due to the massive layoffs in recent years, there are now more candidates than ever vying for frontend positions.
+Due to the massive layoffs in recent years, there are now more candidates than ever fight for frontend positions.

 Junior developers, in particular, are now competing with experienced engineers.
-Some companies, frankly, don’t want to hire juniors anymore.
-Also, there’s a growing trend of outsourcing to lower-cost regions, like Poland, India, and Eastern Europe.
-And to top it all off, many companies are offering hybrid roles, making it harder for those looking for fully remote positions.
+Some companies, don’t want to hire juniors anymore.

+Also, there’s a growing trend of outsourcing to lower-cost regions like India or Eastern Europe.

+Top of them many companies are offering hybrid roles, making it harder for those looking for fully remote positions.

 And let’s not forget, AI is impacting everything, now mostly it is part of the CV screening process